 Canada’s largest national park is just a short drive from Fort Smith and is the breathtaking backdrop to seven hiking tails of varying difficulty levels.
 For more information contact Wood Buffalo National Park at (867) 872- 7960.

 - Karstland Loop (Easy) – 780 metres – See spectacular examples of karst topography, including active sinkholes, on this short interpretive trail.
 Begin at the Salt River Day-use Area.

-- South Loop (Easy to moderate) – 9 kilometres – Salt takes center stage on this looped trail as it passes the salt flats at Grosbeak Lake.
+- Benchmark Creek Trail (Easy to moderate) – 8.5 kilometres one way – Salt takes center stage on this looped trail as it passes the salt flats at Grosbeak Lake.
 Wildlife leave tracks in the crystalized salt, which is evidence of an ancient seabed.
 Rocks are eroded into unreal shapes by the unique combination of salt and frost they experience every year.
 Begin at Salt River on the east side of Pine Lake Road.
 A 20-minute shortcut is available by starting 2.4 kilometres past the Salt River Day-use Area, on the east side of Pine Lake Road.

-- Salt River Meadows (Easy) – 1.3 kilometres – Trail trekkers follow a saline stream and enjoy beautiful wildflower meadows.
+- Salt River Meadows (Easy) – 2.2 kilometre loop – Trail trekkers follow a saline stream and enjoy beautiful wildflower meadows.
 Begin at Salt River on the east side of Pine Lake Road.

 - Lakeside Trail (Easy) – 3.1 kilometres one way – Begin at Pine Lake Recreation Area.
 Pine Lake was created by a series of five adjacent sinkholes and is spring-fed by underground water sources.
 The trail follows the lakeshore through an aspen and spruce forest and connects to the trailhead for Lane Lake.